charles-e/new-c2lem/src/books/Sentimental Education.md

 At the end of the book (10 years later?)
 Fred is no longer wealthy and is very much alone.
 Fred reminds me of myself during my third decade: I was never happy with my love life and I disappointed many people not least of whom: myself.

-But hey after five months of reading, now I can say that I read a French realist novel once.
+This novel was not for me and it was a bad choice on my part because I lack the necessary context to appreciate it (nor am I willing to acquire that context at this point in my life).
+But hey(!) after five months of reading, now I can say that I once read a French realist novel.
 So I have that going for me.
 Which is nice.

 <!--
 * <span meta="54@2025-07-18T20:47:02.034Z"></span> F. has almost been in a duel and is mocked in the pages of Hussonet's magazine (b/c F did not loan the 5000 francs)